sa-tre/satre-specification/docs/source/pillars/supporting.md

 * - Statement
   - Guidance
   - Importance
-* - You should have a clear process in place for stakeholders to feedback on your TRE infrastructure
+* - You should have a clear process in place for stakeholders to feedback on your TRE infrastructure.
-  - This may include a GitHub repository where people can open issues and discussions, communication streams like Slack or email, or forms stakeholders can fill in
+  - This may include a GitHub repository where people can open issues and discussions, communication streams like Slack or email, or forms stakeholders can fill in.
   - Recommended
 ```

 ## Public Involvement and Engagement

-_How the TRE organisation involves the public in its processes and work in order to maintain trust in its operations._
+_How the TRE operator involves the public in its processes and work in order to maintain trust in its operations._

 <!--
 Rationale: